Nannochloropsis and biofuels: Temperature

-Temp has significant impact on algal growth rate, cell size, and biochemical composition.
+Temperature has significant impact on algal growth rate, cell size, and biochemical composition.
 Either in natural habitats of algae or in controlled growth systems, temperature will vary.
 In a study on the effect of temperature on growth rate and lipid content, temperature showed no significant relation with Nannochloropsis sp. growth rate between 15 °C and 30 °C. However, another algal species in the same study, Isochrysis galbana, showed increased growth rate as the temperature increased from 15 °C to 30 °C. In many algal species, increased lipid content is also observed under increased temperature.

 Culture technologies

 Different culture technologies are being tested with Nannochloropsis to determine most cost-effective culture methods.

 Helical-tubular photobioreactor

 Tubular systems are the most widely used commercial culture systems.
 They are usually made of polypropylene acrylic or polyvinylchloride pipes which have small internal diameters and an air pump that generates bubbles to mix and agitate the culture.
 They usually use artificial light but some models use natural light.
 The major disadvantages of this type of system, varying among individual systems, are high space requirements, cleaning, low efficiency, low gas transfer, and hydrodynamic stress.
 Several other problems also occur, including growth of the algae on the tube wall leading to blockage of light, high oxygen concentration inhibition of growth, and limits on the length of the tube in single run.
 Coiled systems were developed mainly to improve space utilization.
 The main advantages are: 1) large ratio of culture volume to surface area and optimized light penetration depth; 2) easy control over temperature and contaminants; 3) easy spatial distribution of fresh air and CO2; 4) better CO2 transfer through the culture; and 5) automated sensor providing cell concentration reads.